cguiama/cguiama/README.md

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> Hello there!<br>Welcome to my Github

-Hey there! 👋 I'm Guilherme, a Full Stack Developer passionate about building cool stuff with Java + Spring Boot, .NET, and Angular.
+Hey there! 👋 I'm Guilherme, a **Full Stack Developer** and a padawan in training with **Java** + **Spring Boot**, **.NET**, and **Angular**.

-Right now, I'm at Viceri Seidor, working on applications for a major Spanish insurance company—balancing modern tech with some classic ASP legacy systems (yes, it’s as fun as it sounds!).
+Right now, I'm at Viceri Seidor, working on applications for a major Spanish insurance company—balancing modern tech with some **classic ASP** legacy systems (yes, it’s as fun as it sounds!).

 My tech journey started when I was 16, tinkering with computers and fixing hardware (basically, I was the young Anakin of PC repair 🛠️).
 Over the years, I’ve worn many hats—from telemarketing to 3D architectural design—but coding stole my heart.
-I made the leap into software development, and I haven’t looked back since.
+I made the leap into software development, and **I haven’t looked back since**.

 I’m all about writing clean, efficient code and learning new ways to solve problems.
 When I’m not coding, I’m probably exploring new tech or gaming 🎮, diving into software architecture, or brainstorming how to make things work better (especially while bathing 🛁—ideas just flow better there!).